 Read our full Shopify review.

-Like most platforms, Wix allows the sale of physical and digital products.
-There are booking features that allow customers to make appointments or sign up for classes.
-Wix Music allows you to create a customizable music player, sell digital downloads and track sales and performance stats.
+For instance, there are booking features that allow customers to schedule appointments or sign up for classes.
+And Wix Music enables you to create a customizable music player, sell digital downloads and track sales and performance stats.